Jay vaguely knew Virgil Jango Skyy was speaking, but he couldn’t discern any words. Maybe the old monk was chanting

 Jango closed his eyes and smiled.
 “I’m glad I could help.”

 “But I’m not done yet, and neither are you.”
 Jay pulled an object from his jacket and smashed it on Jango’s forehead.
 “Send me to the Mountain, Virgil Blue.
-Send me to the end of the eternities.”
+Send me to the end of the eternities.
+Kill me.”

 Jango trembled.
 He smeared bloody yolk from his face.
 “What’s this?”

 “You don’t have the authority.”
 Jango wiped his face with his sky-blue sleeve.
 “Only Virgils can promote one another.”

 Jay nodded.
-“When Dan smoked centipede he walked into the Wheel and was hit by a bird’s egg.
-That bird’s egg was put there by Anihilato, who has the authority of every Virgil Blue, so Dan was christened Virgil Orange.
-After Dan died, Anihilato put him in his own egg where the two halves of my soul smashed together.
-Whatever way you slice it, I’m Virgil Purple.
+“When Dan smoked centipede, he walked into the Wheel and was hit by a bird’s egg.
+That bird’s egg was put there by Anihilato with the authority of every Virgil Blue, so Dan was christened Virgil Orange.
+After Dan’s death, Anihilato put him in his own egg where the two halves of my soul smashed together.
+Whatever way you slice it I’m Virgil Purple.
 Now I name you Virgil Blue.
 Don’t deny your destiny.
 There are no coincidences.”

 “You’re still hallucinating.”
 Jango scowled.
 “You don’t know what you’re saying.”

 “But I believe it with unyielding conviction.”
 Jay shrugged.
 “Martyr me, motherfucker.”

 Jango stood shakily and limped into the motel bathroom.
 Jay heard him mop egg from his face with a towel.
-“You realize,” said Jango as he returned, “if you really made me Virgil Blue you’ve doomed me to a terrible fate.
+“You realize,” said Jango as he returned, “if you really made me Virgil Blue, then you’ve doomed me to a terrible fate.
 The first man, Nemo, cannibalizes every Blue Virgil in their dreams.”

 “You don’t know the half of it,” said Jay.
 “If you’re not ready to meet your maker, then let me show you how a free man dies.”

 “Whatever you think you need to do, do it right.
 Don’t make me regret this!”
 Jango leapt upon Jay with his centipede-knife.
 “I’ll see you in the next eternity!”

-“You’d better!”
-Despite demanding death Jay instinctively shielded himself.
+“Damn right!”
+Despite demanding death, Jay instinctively shielded himself.
 Jango stabbed the knife through both Jay’s palms.
 “Aaaugh!”
 Jango stabbed Jay thirty eight more times in the chest and stomach.
 Jay sputtered blood.
 “Wait!”